openmv/openmv-doc/docs/_sources/library/omv.image.rst.txt

    When downscaling an image this method will subsample the input image to produce the downscaled image.
 Use `image.AREA` for the higest quality downscaling if speed is not an issue.

+.. data:: VFLIP

+   Vertically flip the image being drawn by `draw_image`.

+.. data:: HMIRROR

+   Horizontally mirror the image being drawn by `draw_image`.

+.. data:: TRANSPOSE

+   Transpose (swap x/y) the image being draw by `draw_image`.

 .. data:: CENTER

-   Anchor the image being drawn with `draw_image` in the center versus the top left hand corner.
+   Center the image being drawn to the center of the image/canvas it's being drawn on.
+Any x/y offsets passed will move the image being drawn from the center by that amount.

 .. data:: EXTRACT_RGB_CHANNEL_FIRST